NoiseByNorthwest/php-spx/README.md

 #### Handle long-living / daemon processes

 If your CLI script is long-living and/or daemonized (e.g. via supervisord), profiling its whole lifespan could be meaningless.
 This is especially true in case of a service waiting for tasks to process.
-To handle this case, SPX allows to disable the automatic start of profiling and exposes 2 userland functions, `spx_profiler_start(): void` & `spx_profiler_stop(): void`, in order to respectively control the start and the end of the profiled spans.
+To handle this case, SPX allows to disable the automatic start of profiling and exposes 2 userland functions, `spx_profiler_start(): void` & `spx_profiler_stop(): ?string`, in order to respectively control the start and the end of the profiled spans.

+N.B.: When the report type is _full_, `spx_profiler_stop()` returns the report key so that you will be able to store it somewhere, for instance among other information related to the profiled span.
+With the report key you can build the analysis screen URL which ends with this pattern `/?SPX_UI_URI=/report.html&key=<report key>`.

 Here is how you can instrument your script: